 Bona fide meal periods are not worktime.
 Bona fide meal periods do not include coffee breaks or time for snacks.
 Ordinarily 30 minutes or more is long enough for a bona fide meal period.

 Meal periods of less than 30 minutes during which the employee is completely relieved for purposes of eating a meal may be bona fide – and thus not hours worked – when certain special conditions are present (Reg.
-785.19) The conditions reviewed to make this determination, which should be considered in context on a case-by-case basis, include:
+785.19).
+The conditions reviewed to make this determination, which should be considered in context on a case-by-case basis, include:

 Work-related interruptions to the meal period are sporadic and minimal.